 Pro tools provider

 There is a company called Tethered Tools which is specialized in providing tethered tools for photographic workflows, but they are offering their products in a pro price range.
 In the beginning, I recommend ordering a 5m USB cable for your needs for a few bucks.
 I found some good choices which are working for months now for me at Amazon for cheap.
 The prices are more affordable.
 Because these long cables can break easily I usually buy two or three of them to have always one as a backup solution in my toolbox.
-You don’t want to be at a shooting and running out of your options because of a cable breaks.
-So as a general pro tip think always about your backup methods.
+You don’t want to be at shooting and running out of your options because of a cable breaks.
+As a general pro tip think always about your backup methods.

 Which software to choose for your needs

 If you are looking for a cheaper pro solution you could subscribe to Adobe Lightroom for 9.99$/month.
 The advantage of Lightroom is that it’s proving a tethered generic workflow to nearly every cam and it’s always up to date, but as big con you don’t get a “live view” option.
 I will explain what and for what that is further down.
-The big advantage of Lightroom is that you can materialize your clients wishes right on the spot to get them and pre-visual an idea of the final processed image.
+The big advantage of Lightroom is that you can materialize your client’s wishes right on the spot to get them and pre-visual an idea of the final processed image.
 Of course, you can do that in Capture One Pro, too.

 Nevertheless, there are a bunch of inexpensive and mostly free options for you too at the beginning.
 Usually, brands deliver their cameras with own remote software solutions for free.
 Just check your manufacturer’s homepage to find out.
 A good overview is also shown at the Tethered Tools page at https://www.tethertools.com/tethering-software/.